prog4biol/pfb2019/README.md

 count: 2
 Done
 ```
-> when the count is equal to 3, all iterations of the while loop are terminated
+> when the count is equal to 3, all iterations of the while loop are terminated.

 #### Loop Control: Continue